Foodfarmnewstv

 Manu highlighted the program’s positive impact, particularly on improving their gardens.
 “We now use Ugu leaves for our children and pregnant women because of its importance.
 This also includes crops like Vitamin A-fortified maize, sweet potatoes, peppers, tomatoes, pawpaw, and the goats provided through the World Bank-FMARD ANRiN project."

-He continued, "We’ve used the harvest for making soups, and sweet potatoes have been processed into snacks like chin chin and donuts.
+He continued, "We’ve used the harvest for making soups, and sweet potatoes have been processed into snacks like chin chin and dough nuts.
 Sometimes we cook it like Jollof.
 I even sold one of my goats to buy a bag of maize for my household.
 We are incredibly thankful to the World Bank-FMARD ANRiN team for their support.
 The Ugu leaves, for instance, provide essential nutrients.
 They help our children fight diseases like malaria because many of us suffer from iron deficiency.
 This project has made a big difference, and now our children are healthier."

 Manu urged the government to extend the program, citing the significant benefits it has brought to his community.
 He noted that if the project continues, the community will become food-sufficient and prosperous.
 "The goats we received have been crucial, not just for food but for cultural events like marriages and Salah celebrations.
-I was given two female goats and one male goat, and now I have seven, even after selling one due to the economic challenges we face."
+I was given two female goats and one male goat, and now I have seven, even after selling one due to the economic challenges"

 Nasiru Umaru Kwando, Head of the Agriculture Department at Yemeter/Debi and an extension agent trained to introduce improved farming technologies, added, “The World Bank-FMARD ANRiN project has been a tremendous help.
 I’ve undergone multiple trainings, and as an extension agent, I’ve passed this knowledge on to other farmers, teaching them how to plant, transplant, and care for their crops.
 The results have been outstanding in terms of production yields.